-- Opportunities provided for students, faculty, researchers, and staff to meet and interact on campus while new buildings or the reconfiguration-of-existing buildings will feature multi-functionality to attract broad cross-sections of the campus community; - Strengthen the quality of the built and natural environments to help brand the University as a destination institution, with particular emphasis on improving campus life and student experiences; and - Demonstrate leadership in the management and planning of building assets and the careful stewardship of land holdings.
+Opportunities provided for students, faculty, researchers, and staff to meet and interact on campus while new buildings or the reconfiguration-of-existing buildings will feature multi-functionality to attract broad cross-sections of the campus community; The planning team has proposed several overarching directions, developed through an extensive consultation process.
+These directions are important planning and design principles that have influenced the development of The Campus Master Plan concepts and policies.